loong-sup/loong-sup.github.io/README.md

 ## 🙋‍♂️ About Me

-I am currently a first-year graduate student  at the School of Automation, **Hangzhou Dianzi University (HDU)**, China.
+I am currently graduate student  at the School of Automation, **Hangzhou Dianzi University (HDU)**, China.

 My research focuses on **Artificial Intelligence**, with a particular interest in **Deep Learning** and **Continual Learning** (Incremental Learning).
 I am dedicated to exploring robust and adaptive learning mechanisms for dynamic environments.